Picnic on Kings Visual Story

 Visitors may be handling tickets or phones, preparing to enter.
 The space near the stage and VIP section is expected to be lively, with families and children interacting, surrounded by the sound of laughter and the smell of food.

-Main Stage
+9. Main Stage (Curated Plate)

 The main stage area is a natural amphitheatre with grass seating, bordered by event signage and surrounded by tall trees and nearby buildings.
 Concrete paths offer step-free access throughout the space.
 The VIP and accessible areas are located to the left of the stage.
 To the right is the Airbnb blanket area and the Green Room tent, providing seating and resting areas.